ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * file - determines the type of file and its data
 * exiftool - software used for reading, writing, and editing metadata

+PowerShell:
+* Select-String - find string in file (PowerShell grep equivalent)
+* `Select-String -Path "(file path)" '(string)'`

 <h2>Vulnerabilities:</h2>

 XXE (XML External Entity) - Takes advantage of how XML handles external entities
-* point external entity to malicious source or code
+* Point external entity to malicious source or code
 * Intercept requests with Burp Suite
 * In browser -> browse website
 * Proxy -> HTTP History
 * Find request to exploit -> send to repeater -> edit request -> Send

+Check if machine is a sandbox environment:
+* Check if it has `C:\Program Files\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ProgramFilesDir`
+* If missing, machine is usually on sandbox or virtual environment
+* Can make script to automate

+Obfuscation - encode code that executes a vulnerability using base64 or other encoding